Love can heal. Say it with me, “love can heal.”

 Jessica has found great success in treating her patients once they are able to accept and love their diseases, rather than try to fight them.
 And it is much easier to accept a hardship or illness if you believe that it truly has something to teach you, and that the suffering is just a path to joy.
 There are multiple exercises and quizzes throughout the book to help you learn these lessons and ultimately help you heal.
 Jessica also provides many examples of patients she has successfully worked with using the strategies in the book.
 Some of the tools you will learn about include avoiding againstness, coming into cooperation with your illness, redefining happiness, appreciating the struggle, avoiding the victim mentality, trusting your life, and releasing the unconscious beliefs that are impeding your progress.
 The final portion of the book is dedicated to the diet that Jessica uses to help her patients heal.
 It is a modified version of the well known Autoimmune Paleo Diet that she has had great success with.
 By combining both the diet and the mental strategies in The Loving Diet, Jessica has seen patients have amazing success.

-I am sure by now you can tell that I think The Loving Diet is an amazing and powerful book.
+The Loving Diet is an amazing and powerful book.
 I have read so many health and wellness books over the years, but none of them have resonated with me the same way that The Loving Diet has.
 I could rave about the amazing messages in this book for hours, but I realize this post is already getting pretty long so I wanted to leave you with just a few of my favourite quotes from the book:

 “You might not be able to change your illness, but you are completely capable of changing your relationship to your illness to create more happiness in your life.”

 “It’s about taking the approach that the very thing that is afflicting us is doing so for our benefit.”